 - Peridot says of Garnet: "She's not even fighting, she's just, y'know..." and then proceeds to bump the sides of her fists together side-to-side in a way that, coupled with Steven's confused reaction and the sexual undertones already present in fusion, is a clear allusion to same-sex female intercourse.
 Just check out the uproar of laughter and hoots from when the episode was played at the New York Comic-Con.

-- After Peridot pushes Amethyst away from the drill, she ends up accidentally sitting on Amethyst's lap:Amethyst: Uhh...
+- After Peridot pushes Amethyst away from the drill, she ends up accidentally kneeling on Amethyst's lap:Amethyst: Uhh...
 Peridot?

 Peridot: Aah!
 It was an accident, I swear!
 (Peridot jumps off Amethyst's lap)